Articles on: Migration

 This section details the overall steps taken by the Loop team on the scheduled migration date.

-Once the data has been fetched from Bold, the migration expert will begin the import at the scheduled time.
+3. Once the data has been fetched from Recharge, the migration expert will begin the import at the scheduled time.

-Post subscription migration completion, Loop team will go proceed with actioning a bulk cancellation action on Recharge through their APIs (reference)
+4. Post subscription migration completion, Loop team will proceed with actioning a bulk cancellation action on Recharge through their APIs (reference)

-Please note that the migrated subscription count will be lower than the count reported in recharge.
-We group the contracts based on the charge ID property of Recharge to ensure that all products that are to be billed in the same charge are grouped the same in loop.
+Note: The migrated subscription count will be lower than the count reported in recharge.
+We group the contracts based on the charge ID property of Recharge to ensure that all products that are to be billed in the same charge are grouped the same in Loop.
 Reasoning → This is because each product that the customer is subscribed to is counted as an individual subscription by the Recharge system.
-Whereas a subscription can contain multiple products in loop.
+Whereas a subscription can contain multiple products in Loop.

 Need help?